KamilWolodzko/ML-Model-implementation/README.md

 <br>/metrics endpoint to get predictions performance metric.</br>
 <br>Whole solution have been written in python 3.9 and using pytest for the tests.</br>
 ### How to create docker
-To create the docker image please use
+To create the docker image please go to working directory and use
 <br><b > docker build --tag mldev-interview-docker .</b><br>

 ### How to run docker